China to extend over $12 billion in aid to Africa

-BEIJING (Reuters) - Chinese Premier Li Keqiang unveiled extra aid for Africa totaling at least $12 billion on Monday, and offered to share advance technology with the continent to help with development of high-speed rail, state media reported.
+BEIJING (Reuters) - Chinese Premier Li Keqiang unveiled extra aid for Africa totaling at least $12 billion on Monday, and offered to share advance technology with the continent to help with development of high-speed rail, state news agency Xinhua reported.

 Li pledged the additional funding in a speech at the Organisation of African Union headquarters in the Ethiopian capital, Addis Ababa.

-China will increase credit lines to Africa by $10 billion and will boost the China-Africa Development Fund by $2 billion, bringing it to a total of $5 billion, Li said, according to the official Xinhua news agency.
-He provided no details of the timeframe.
+China will increase credit lines to Africa by $10 billion and will boost the China-Africa Development Fund by $2 billion, bringing it to a total of $5 billion, Xinhua said.
+It provided no details of the timeframe.

 Li “depicted a dream that all African capitals are connected with high-speed rail, so as to boost pan-African communication and development,” the report said.
 As China has advanced technologies in this area, Li said China was ready to work with Africa “to make this dream come true”.

-China will also offer $100 million in aid for wildlife protection, Li added, for a part of the world where the Chinese appetite ivory and rhino horns have driven some species to the brink of extinction.
+China will also offer $100 million in aid for wildlife protection, Li added.

 It is Li’s first visit to Africa since he became premier last year, and follows on from a trip to the continent by President Xi Jinping in March 2013, when he renewed an offer of $20 billion in loans to Africa between 2013 and 2015.